Isabella Greenway: First and second marriages

 Three years into the marriage, Robert contracted tuberculosis.
 Isabella joined him as he went to a sanatorium in upstate New York.
 In 1910 the couple moved to the dry climate of New Mexico, hoping his health would improve.
 There Isabella, with help from her mother, nursed her husband, educated their two children, and managed the ranch.
 This would have been especially difficult, as at the time, tuberculosis patients were told to have their own utensils and bedding and avoid touching others.

 The couple "homesteaded", building a large house with a pool and gardens.
 During this period, Isabella and Eleanor established a close correspondence that continued for the rest of their lives.
 In 1921, Robert's health declined.
 The Ferguson family moved to Santa Barbara, California, so the children could go to school.
 Robert died on October 3, 1922.

 In 1923, Isabella married a close friend, Gen. John Campbell Greenway (1872–1926), another of Roosevelt's Rough Riders, whom she had met in 1911.

-Ferguson had encouraged Isabella to visit Greenway in Bisbee as a respite from her many responsibilities.
+Ferguson had encouraged Isabella to visit Greenway in Bisbee, Arizona as a respite from her many responsibilities.
 Although the visits were chaperoned, John fell in love with Isabella.
 As was appropriate at the time, Greenway confessed these feelings to Ferguson and offered to leave the country.
 However, Ferguson just asked that the two not be alone together.
 Isabella continued to write to Greenway, with her husband's knowledge, through his service in Europe during World War I.

-John moved the family to a ranch in Arizona near Bisbee where he was manager of the Calumet and Arizona Mining Company.
+John moved the family to a ranch in near Bisbee where he was manager of the Calumet and Arizona Mining Company.
 Later the family moved to Ajo where Isabella and John's son, John Selmes ("Jack") Greenway (1924–1995) was born.
-In 1926, John died suddenly, following surgery, leaving Isabella a widow once again.
+In 1926, John died suddenly following surgery, leaving Isabella a widow once again.

-Isabella continued her many of her husband's plans in his memory.
-She successfully campaigned for a Statue of John Campbell Greenway to be placed in the United States Capitol Building and facilitated its creation.
+Isabella continued many of her husband's plans in his memory.
+She successfully campaigned for a statue of John Campbell Greenway to be placed in the United States Capitol Building and facilitated its creation.

 Isabella and her children moved to Williams, Arizona, and bought the Quarter Circle Double X Ranch as she and John had planned.
 Through smart business dealings and the sale of her mining stock at the top of its value ahead of the 1929 stock market crash, Isabella was able to grow the ranch to over 130000 acre.
 During the same period, she also became the owner and operator of Los Angeles-based Gilpin Airlines.
 In 1930, Greenway founded the Arizona Inn in Tucson.